 Learning Chinese doesn't have to be difficult.
-Rosetta Stone shows you how to learn Chinese with bite-sized lessons.Try Our Free Demo
+Rosetta Stone shows you how to learn Chinese with bite-sized lessons.Try our Free Trial

 If you’ve hesitated to learn Chinese because you’ve heard it’s difficult, take heart.
 With the right approach, learning Chinese doesn’t have to be overwhelming.
 And there are lots of reasons why learning to speak Chinese, specifically Mandarin Chinese, is worth the commitment.
 Chinese is the most spoken language in the world, with roughly 1.2 billion native speakers.
 Although some people in China and across Asia speak Cantonese, the majority of Chinese speakers (about one billion) speak Mandarin.
 China has the second largest economy in the world, and Mandarin Chinese is the official language not only of China but also Singapore.